Improved Fine-Tuning by Better Leveraging Pre-Training Data: Main Results

 Theorem \ref{thm:main:informal} shows that the benefit of a pre-trained model can be enhanced when pre-training data are used during the fine-tuning process.
 This inspires us to propose data selection strategies and to choose an appropriate portion of pre-training data.
 In experiments, we follow the standard pre-training practice in computer vision to use a deep neural network pre-trained on ImageNet, and then select data from ImageNet to help fine-tuning on target classification tasks.
-We summarize the proposed pre-training data reuse strategies as follows. \begin{itemize} \item \emph{Label-based selection:} When the label information of pre-training data is available, and the overlapping classes with target data are recognizable, one can simply select the overlapping classes and use them during the fine-tuning. \item \emph{Random selection:} When the difference between pre-training and target data sets is small (so $\delta^2$ is small), a simple scheme is to uniformly sample pre-training data to use them during fine-tuning. \item \emph{Similarity-based selection:} In general cases, the third proposed selection scheme is to select similar data as target data from pre-training data. \end{itemize}
+We summarize the proposed pre-training data reuse strategies as follows. \paragraph{Label-based Selection} When the label information of pre-training data is available, and the overlapping classes with target data are recognizable, one can simply select the overlapping classes and use them during the fine-tuning.

-\paragraph{Label-based Selection} The first scheme is to select images with classes seen in target tasks.
 For instance, the bird images from ImageNet are all selected when fine-tuning CUB.
 Unfortunately, this scheme heavily depends on the label match between pre-training and target data, which may worsen the performance in some real-world applications without perfectly matched classes. \paragraph{Random Selection} The second data selection scheme is to choose classes with uniform sampling, referred to as random selection.
 This strategy can improve the performance of target tasks if the domain gap $\delta^2$ between pre-training and target data is small, and keep the weights close to initialization if the selected data are sufficiently large.
-The drawback of uniform selection is that the domain gap $\delta^2$ is not considered in the data reusing process, so the performance heavily depends on the inherent property of data sets.
+The drawback of uniform selection is that the domain gap $\delta^2$ is not considered in the data reusing process, so the performance heavily depends on the inherent property of data sets. \paragraph{Similarity-based Selection} To reduce the domain gap, we propose the third data selection scheme, an UOT-based method, to choose data classes from the pre-training set whose distributional distance to the target data set is small.
+The UOT-selection method is able to handle pre-training data with and without labels.
+When a supervised pre-trained model is used for fine-tuning, there are class labels for pre-training images so the selection unit of UOT is class.
+When a self-supervised pre-trained model is used and there are no labels for pre-training images, we index the pre-training data by clustering in the feature space of the corresponding pre-trained backbone.
+Therefore, for unlabeled pre-training data, the selection unit is cluster.